ng-bootstrap/ng-bootstrap/README.md

 ## Contributing to the project

-We are always looking for the quality contributions!
 Please check the [CONTRIBUTING.md](CONTRIBUTING.md) doc for contribution guidelines.

 ## Getting Help